chrystal23/MMVCM/README.md

 ### Optional Inputs

-When calling the main function SVCJP, users may specify the following optional input argument if needed.
+When calling the main function MMVCM, users may specify the following optional input argument if needed.
 However, we recommend doing so only when reliable prior information is available, as the default values are determined based on rigorous theoretical derivations.

 - `win` A vector of weights for each observation.
 If win = NULL (Default), equal weights will be assigned.
 - `zeta` The threshold value for change point (jump) detection.
 If zeta = NULL (Default), the threshold function will be calculated based on theoretical results.